qtchaos/py_mega_account_generator/README.md

 ### Services

+`-e, --extract` | Compiles all credentials outputted as .json to a single file given the custom format.\
 `-ka, --keepalive` | Logs into the accounts to keep them alive.\
 `-v, --verbose` | Shows storage left while using keepalive function.